GMAravind/A-B-Testing-with-Cookie-Cats/README.md

 retention_1 - did the player come back and play 1 day after installing?

 retention_7 - did the player come back and play 7 days after installing?

+**Methodology:**

+Step 1:
+Bootstrap the sample 500 times compute the % difference in rentention customers between test and control group.

+% difference - (control - test)/test

+Step 2:
+Plot a density plot to understand the distribution of the calculated metric for this 500 bootstrapped samples

+Step 3:
+Calculate the probability of times upon 500 samples where % diff is greater than 0.
+This will provide the probability that gate 30 is better in retention.

+**Conclusion:**
+The retention is better for both 1 day retention and 7 day retention when the gate level is 30.